eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 Bidirectional track usage is modeled by two edges that have their geometries exactly reversed and using the attribute `spreadType="center"`.
-This will result in lane geometries that are overlayed exactly.
+This will result in lane geometries that are overlaid exactly.
 These edges are referred to as *superposed* (alternatively as bidirectional rail edges).
 In the .net.xml file these edges are marked with `bidi="<REVERSE_EDGE_ID>"` but this is a generated attribute and not to be set by the user.